 If you’re new to Autodesk Smoke for Mac, this guide will get you up to speed on the key tools in a practical, hands-on way.
 Featuring approachable, task-based exercises taken from the real world, this full-color, step-by-step book walks you through a professional workflow with the editing, compositing and finishing tool.
 Best of all, the book comes with a download link to high quality footage from my movie, “The Place Where You Live,” that you can use to follow the editing and effects exercises in the book.
 Full coverage scenes, and ProRes 4444 footage for keying make this footage a fantastic learning experience.

-I wrote this electronic-only book (available as an ePub or for Amazon’s Kindle) to get you quickly up to speed with the Adobe-acquired SpeedGrade color correction application.
-A series of hands-on tutorials walks you though nearly every aspect SpeedGrade functionality.
-“Getting Started” was then upgraded to the Adobe SpeedGrade Classroom in a Book, which is now available in print.
+I wrote this electronic-only book (available as an ePub or for Amazon’s Kindle) to get users quickly up to speed with the Adobe-acquired SpeedGrade color correction application (now obsolete).
+A series of hands-on tutorials walked users though nearly every aspect SpeedGrade functionality.
+“Getting Started” was then upgraded to the Adobe SpeedGrade Classroom in a Book, which was made available in print.

 I co-authored this book alongside Michael Wohl and Mark Spencer, contributing chapters on color correction, finishing, and using Compressor.
-Final Cut Pro X has some surprisingly impressive color correction tools, and this book shows you how to take advantage of them.
+Final Cut Pro X has some surprisingly impressive color correction tools, and this book showed you how to take advantage of them.
+Users who were only interested in a short primer on color correction in Final Cut Pro X, a digital version of just my “basics” chapters was also available for only $1.99 at Amazon.

-My original book on color correction in Final Cut Pro (classic) is the Encyclopedia of Color Correction, which is still available at Amazon.com.
-If you want to learn how to do maximum color correction in Final Cut Pro 7, this book will show you a wide variety of techniques that you may not have thought possible.
+My original book on color correction in Final Cut Pro (classic) was the Encyclopedia of Color Correction.
+If you wanted to learn how to do maximum color correction in Final Cut Pro 7, this book showed a wide variety of techniques that you may not have thought possible.

 - DV magazine gave it four diamonds, with reviewer Matthew Jeppsen calling it “A good mix of background tech details and concise, effective techniques that would-be colorists immediately can employ.” link